 Exemption of a dual citizen of Finland and the United States

 If you are a dual citizen, you can be exempted from the compulsory military service.
 According to the agreement between Finland and the United States, a person holding a dual Finnish-American citizenship, living permanently in the United States, is not liable to perform the compulsory military service in Finland.
 You may, however, be required to do military service if you move to Finland before the end of the year in which you reach the age of 30.
-As a dual citizen, you must ensure that your dual citizenship is listed in the Finnish Population Register and that your address information is up to date.
+As a dual citizen, you must ensure that your dual citizenship is listed in the Finnish population registry and that your address information is up to date.

 See Finlex: “Obligation for citizens of other countries living abroad to participate in call-up and military service”, Article 75.